-- Ground cinnamon
+- Ground cinnamon - Optional, but delicious!

-- Vanilla extract
+- Vanilla extract - Optional, but recommended!

-Prepare the Pancake Batter:
+Prepare the pancake batter

-Using a small measuring cup, scoop the batter onto your hot griddle.
-We made 8 medium sized pancakes with this recipe.
-Griddle should be hot, but keep the heat at medium low, so the pancakes don't burn.
+The griddle should be hot, but keep the heat at medium low, so the pancakes don't burn.
 These cook quickly, and you only need about 1-2 minutes on each side, watching closely.

 Now, top with whatever you want!
 We made some cinnamon butter, whipped cream and cut up some berries.
 We of course topped it all with sugar free syrup.
 Your fluffy keto coconut flour pancakes are all set, in no time!